EmilSkaaning/PDF_Converter/README.md

 analysis of x-ray data.
 More specifical to improve data analysis of _in situ_ measurements using the Pair Distribution Function (PDF).
-This simple program is ment to easy the workload of preprocessing the data before modelling is preformed and to help the user keep track of all used parameters.
-This framework is build using:
+This simple program is ment to easy the workload of preprocessing the data before modelling is preformed and to help the user keep track of all used parameters making data reproduceable.
+This framework is build using the following two packages:

 * [PyFAI](https://pyfai.readthedocs.io/en/latest/)<sup>[1](#references)</sup>
 * [PDfgetX3](https://www.diffpy.org/products/pdfgetx.html)<sup>[2](#references)</sup>

 Calibration and integration is implemented using PyFAI.
-Since what program to use for these tasks are an almost religous question, PyFAI was chosen as it supports the most used ones:
+What program to use for these tasks are an almost religous question, PyFAI was chosen as it supports the most used ones:
 [Fit2D](http://www.esrf.eu/computing/scientific/FIT2D/)<sup>[3](#references)</sup> and
 [Dioptas](http://www.clemensprescher.com/programs/dioptas)<sup>[4](#references)</sup>.
 PyFAI can load both calibration and mask files from either of those programs while still having its own framework for handling these tasks.
 This flexibility made it the obivois choise.
 The two following sections will provide a simple guide to installing and running the program.
-A more complete guide for installing, _how to use_ examples and implementation can be found in [PDFconverter_manual.pdf](PDFconverter_manual.pdf).
+A more complete guide for installing, how to use examples and implementation can be found in [PDFconverter_manual.pdf](PDFconverter_manual.pdf).
+The __README.md__ file consist of the following sections:

 1. [Installing PDF_Converter](#Installing-pdf-converter)
 2. [Running the code](#running-the-code)